Welcome to Owls!

 Homework is set every Friday and must be returned the following Wednesday.

-As well as this, regular reading should be taking place and recorded in Reading Records.
+As well as this, regular reading should be taking place (at least 3x weekly at home) and recorded in Reading Records.
 Children are welcome to visit the school library to borrow books, or may choose from the selection in the classroom.
 A list of suggested books is available on the class page.

 Reading Records should be brought into school every day.

-Each week, PE will be on a Tuesday afternoon and a Thursday afternoon (with Mr Henry).
-There may sometimes be additional PE sessions at other times, so it recommended that children bring in their kit every day.
+Each week, PE will be on a Thursday afternoon, a Friday morning, and sometimes a Wednesday afternoon.
+There may sometimes be additional PE sessions at other times, so I ask that children bring in their kit every day.
 PE kit must be worn, including suitable footwear.
-A drinks bottle is also preferable.
+A drinks bottle is also necessary.
+Long hair must be tied up.

 In the summer, children should be well equipped for hot weather, bringing water bottles, hats and suncream.